zwiebert/tronferno-mcu/docs/ftron_data_format.md

 Controller devices like 2411 or 2431 have an ID too, but its not printed on anywhere.
 They can be only seen by looking at the messages they send.

-Each message has an address field.
-This address can contain a Sender ID (like From:) or an Receiver ID (like To:).
+Each message has a single address field.
+This address can contain a Sender ID (like From:) *or* an Receiver ID (like To:).

-A receiver will listen to all addresses which are equal to its own receiver ID (because the IDs are unique, all other receivers will ignore these messages).
+A receiver will listen to all addresses which are equal to its own receiver ID.
+Because the IDs are supposed to unique, all other receivers will ignore these messages.

 Additionally, each receiver keeps a list in its persistent memory, containing sender IDs he also will listen to.
 If you ativate the set function on a receiver and send a "stop" message around from a controller, the ID in that message address field will be added (or removed) from that list.
 In case of sent by the central unit (2411), the receiver will also memorize the group and member number (which are also part of the message).